About the Creators

 Autistic Village reexamines misconceptions around Autistic Play as playing to learn, and an inclination toward pattern – recognition skills within the physical (rather than social) milieu.
 Focusing on the mechanics in the world, and further explaining interruptions can “smash up the patterns we are exploring”, meaning one will have to “to start again, from scratch”.
 Interruptions are kryptonite.

-Gestalt processing is a way of understanding a-thing-in-context, and similar to Continental Philosophy is concerned with applied synthesis of knowledge, including the impact of relationship, a relating – with.
+Gestalt processing is a way of understanding a-thing-in-context, and similar to Continental Philosophy is concerned with the impact of relationship.
 Learning through a song, or reciting a rhyme is a form of echolalia, gestalt language processing.
 What was once deemed as a deficit in 1985 when Schuler and Prizant exhumed Kanner’s 1940’s observations, is now better recognised as an oversight and a perfectly valid, if not normal learning style.
-In fact, echolalia it is a hack into the effect of mirroring for branding and advertisers.

 How can I connect with you?